Simha-Reddy/SimpleScribeVA_Offline/README.md

 - Click **"Verify and Continue"** on the landing page
 - Close the terminal/command prompt windows (black, text-filled boxes) to close the program fully

-> 💡 You can bookmark that local address (http://127.0.0.1:5000) for fast access as long as the app is running.
+> 💡 You can bookmark that local address (http://127.0.0.1:5000) for easy access, as long as the app is running.

 ---